 In recent years, her personal exposure to the NHS and surgical services in particular, has increased, both as a patient and a carer.
 She is particularly interested in post-operative care, the transition from acute to primary care and the provision of specialist services to patients following discharge from hospital.

-Caroline is currently Head of Regulation at the Human Tissue Authority, where she is responsible for regulation of the post mortem sector, leading on strategy and policy development and ensuring that the HTA’s regulatory approach achieves regulatory compliance and service improvements.
+Caroline previously worked at the Human Tissue Authority as the Head of Regulation, where she was responsible for regulation of the post mortem sector, leading on strategy and policy development and ensuring that the HTA’s regulatory approach was achieving regulatory compliance and service improvements.

 The first half of Nicci’s career was in a variety of National Health Service management roles, in and around London, including medical personnel, learning disabilities and primary care development.
 She then worked for many years as a management consultant and trainer for the NHS.